Tier 1 Help Desk | Launch Plan

 Note: Additional costs of in-house L1 help desk include ticketing software customization and licenses (usually charged per user) and maintenance of the ticketing software.

-The price of a ticket for outsourced L1 help desk greatly depends on the number of tickets per month.
-Here are sample prices to get the picture:
+ScienceSoft typically binds prices per L1 help desk ticket to the number of tickets per month.
+Here are sample dependencies to get the picture:

 ScienceSoft is a global IT consulting and IT services company headquartered in McKinney, TX, US.
 Since 2007, we provide help desk outsourcing services and application support services to help reduce our customers’ support costs and increase the user satisfaction score.
 Being ISO 9001 and ISO 27001-certified, we rely on a mature quality management system and guarantee cooperation with us does not pose any risks to our customers' data security.